Hypnotherapy can effectively help overcome child phobia.

 • Inform your child.
 For example, if your child is attending a doctors appointment, tell them.

-Often children feel they are the only person in the world with this ‘problem’ and it can greatly impact peer interactions and activities.
+Often children feel they are the only person in the world with this ‘problem’ and it can significantly impact peer interactions and activities.
 Phobias can affect confidence and self-esteem.
 If left untreated, they can be carried into adulthood further impacting the quality of life.

 If you feel your child would benefit from hypnotherapy and would like to discuss how it works and how I can help please telephone or email.